MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Item.md

 Specifies the path to an item.
 This cmdlet gets the item at the specified location.
 Wildcards are permitted.
-This parameter is required, but the parameter name ("Path") is optional.
+This parameter is required, but the parameter name `-Path` is optional.

-Use a dot (.) to specify the current location.
+Use a dot (`.`) to specify the current location.
-Use the wildcard character (*) to specify all the items in the current location.
+Use the wildcard character (`*`) to specify all the items in the current location.

 ```yaml
 Type: String[]